miffili/20172018_100DaysOfCode/R2DailyLog.md

   * more about working with the Module Pattern
   * new method: `insertAdjacentHTML`
   * Event delegation, event bubbling, traversing the DOM
-* Understanding ECMAScript 6 | II: Strings & Regular Expressions
+* Understanding ECMAScript 6 | II Strings & Regular Expressions
   * Better Unicode support, other string & RegExp changes
   * Template Literals
 * Finished the first section of Nature of Code, that I started yesterday